marweck/ask-form-template/README.md

     └── skill.json
 ```

 You will then be able to deploy this skill into your AWS account.
+By default this will be deployed to the `us-east-1` region.

+- Update the `.ask-resources.json` to specify a different region.

 ```shell
 $ ask deploy